pietervdvn/MapComplete/Docs/BuiltinLayers.md

   - Not rendered on the map by default.
 If you want to rendering this on the map, override `mapRenderings`
+  - This layer is needed as dependency for layer [GRB](#GRB)

 ### conflation

-If the import-button is set to conflate two ways, a preview is shown.
+If the import-button moves OSM points, the imported way points or conflates, a preview is shown.
 This layer defines how this preview is rendered.
 This layer cannot be included in a theme.

 [Go to the source code](../assets/layers/conflation/conflation.json)